-Make sure you’re connected to Wi-Fi and then locate and select Settings on your device.
-Scroll down until you see iCloud and tap on it.
+Make sure you’re connected to Wi-Fi and then tap on your name.
+Next, tap on iCloud as shown above.

 Scroll down again until use see Backup and tap on it.
 Your screen should look like the image above.
 If the toggle to the right of iCloud Backup is not green, tap on it to turn it on.
 Below you have the option to start a backup manually by tapping Back Up Now and beneath that you’ll see a timestamp with your last successful backup.